19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (13) The Minister may make regulations which are necessary or expedient for carrying out the purposes of this section, including regulations prescribing —

-(a) the procedure for the use of an electronic service, including the procedure in circumstances where there is a breakdown or interruption of the electronic service;
+(a) the procedure for the use of an electronic service, including the procedure in circumstances where there is a breakdown or interruption of an electronic service;

 (b) the procedure for the correction of errors in, or the amendment of, any return, declaration, document, application or information that is filed or submitted through an electronic service;